Territorial Land Use Regulations

 Establishment of Land Management Zones

-3 The Northwest Territories is hereby set apart and appropriated as a land management zone.
+3 The following lands are set apart and appropriated as land management zones, and these Regulations apply in those zones:

 Designation of Engineers